Subodh22/ultra/README.md

 # Ultra Learning - AI-Powered Spaced Repetition Learning Platform

-A modern web application that transforms your study notes into effective learning materials using AI and spaced repetition, integrated with Google Calendar for optimal scheduling.
+A modern web application that transforms your study notes into effective learning materials using AI and spaced repetition, integrated with MCP Calendar for optimal scheduling.

 ## Features